-Investing time in building low-quality links through PBNs and blog commenting may invite Google’s wrath and can adversely affect a website’s E A T rating.
+Investing time in building low-quality links through PBNs and blog comments may invite Google’s wrath and can adversely affect a website’s E A T rating.

 It’s highly recommended to use white hat techniques such as blogger outreach and broken link building as part of the SEO strategy to get high-quality links.

-Security of its users is a priority for Google, and that is why it’s pushing websites to get SSL certified.
+The security of its users is a priority for Google, and that’s why it’s pushing websites to get SSL certified.
 HTTPS is now one of the ranking factors, and it’s also one of the ways to improve the E A T rating of websites.

 Also, it has to be noted that Google Chrome now shows all non-HTTPS sites as insecure, which is a clear indication of how Google values the privacy of its users.

-Here are a few chatters from the Black Hat World about the Latest Google March 2019 Core Update AKA the Florida 2 Update
+Here are a few rumors from the Black Hat World about the Latest Google March 2019 Core Update AKA the Florida 2 Update

 “The G Core Update hit 4 of my 5 projects.
 One of them, actually the oldest one of them, got a huge push and increased it’s organic traffic about 40%.

-The other 3 projects which are affected lost all heir best rankings.
+The other 3 projects that are affected lost all their best rankings.
 I don’t see any pattern here yet but it hit me hard,” he added

 Confirmed: Google March 2019 Core Update AKA Florida 2 Update – March 12, 2019